e271828e/Flight.jl/docs/notes/design/framework_spec.md

    the exception-based termination idiom itself has no place here, §15.5) — so devices unwind cleanly regardless of who died.

+After (5) the task set is empty — device tasks are per-run artifacts (§12.1) — and `shutdown!` has released each device's OS resources.
+What survives a stop is the roster entry: binding, claims, stable device id (§12.3); never a task, never a live resource.
+The next `run!` re-runs device `init!` — resource acquisition is per-run; FlightCore's create-a-new-socket-each-`init!` in network.jl is the precedent — and spawns fresh tasks against the re-armed §12.8 counter.
+While stopped there are no device tasks, so `should_close` and the §12.7 liveness heartbeat are run-scoped observables; a device unplugged while stopped surfaces as the next run's `init!` failure, reported by name through (6)'s crash path.

 ### 12.10 Scripts and the mid-run mutation doctrine

 What the consumers demonstrably mutate mid-run, surveyed: FlightCore's